maxpumperla/elephas/paper.md

 # Acknowledgements

 We would like to thank all the open-source contributors that helped making `elephas` what it is today.
-A special thanks goes to Daniel Cahill, who has taken over the maintainer role for this project since 2020.

 # References